scheb/tombstone/README.md

 Handlers write the information that was received from a tombstone to a target system (e.g. file system).
 Formatters are used to serialize that information.

-The bundle comes withe some pre-defined handlers and formatters.
+The bundle comes with some pre-defined handlers and formatters.
 You can create your own handlers and formatters by implementing `Scheb\Tombstone\Handler\HandlerInterface` and `Scheb\Tombstone\Formatter\FormatterInterface`.

 ### Handlers